 Robert Pirro came to Georgia Southern in 1997 after finishing graduate work at U.C.
 Berkeley (Ph.D.
 1996) and undergraduate work at Harvard (B.A.
 1986).
 In addition to covering the department’s survey courses in political theory (Ancient, Modern, Contemporary, American, Feminist), he teaches the political theory senior seminar, which has engaged such topics as aesthetic politics, religion and politics, Italian political thought and film, and psychoanalytic considerations of maternal care and political identity.
 In alternate years, he also offers the social theory course required for the MASS graduate degree program.

-In teaching the Core requirement POLS 1101: Introduction to American Governmentor the political science major’s gateway course, POLS 2101: Introduction to Political Science, Pirro does not assign textbooks.
-Instead, he employs a case study approach.
-In his section of POLS 2101, students may find themselves studying any one of several significant political phenomena such as revolution, genocide, populism, or money in politics.
+In teaching the Core requirement POLS 1101: Introduction to American Government or the political science major’s gateway course, POLS 2101: Introduction to Political Science, Pirro employs a case study approach.
+In any given semester students may find themselves studying one of several significant political phenomena such as revolution, genocide, populism, utopia, or money in politics.

 Pirro has been an invited lecturer at Loyola University in New Orleans as part of the Biever Lecture Series (February 2003); at the John-F.-Kennedy-Institut für Amerikastudien, Free University, Berlin (July 2009) for the Perspectives on American Literature and Culture Series; and at the Hannah-Arendt-Institut of the Technical University of Dresden, Germany (May 2006).
 He participated in the 2001 NEH Summer Seminar – Literature and Values – at Chapel Hill, N.C. and completed an NEH Summer Institute in Athens, Greece on the topic, Mortality: Facing Death in Ancient Greece, in July 2014.
 He was awarded a German Academic Exchange Service (DAAD) grant for archival research in Berlin and recently served as a keynote speaker at the 2019 student conference, Hannah Arendt: On Threatened Democracies, North American Studies Department, University of Göttingen.